 Just head down to a nearby pub or bar and order a beer from the bartender or waitress.
 Pick up some darts or join in on a game at the pool table to make some new friends on this special day for drinking beer.

-Attend a Drink Beer Day Festival or Event
+Attend a National Drink Beer Day Festival or Event

 Celebrate by attending beer festivals or beer-tasting events held in your local area.
 September is a great time of year for those end of summer, back to school festivals and events that can be found in cities and towns all over the globe.
 Make a quick search on the web or in local newspapers to find out what’s going on around the area–then join in!

 Watch Some Beer-Inspired Shows and Films

 These delightful (and sometimes ridiculous) movies and series are sure to get anyone in the mood to enjoy National Drink Beer Day: